-This stage is aimed to form the initial idea into a clear goal with understandable future steps.
+This stage of project management for app development is aimed to form the initial idea into a clear goal with understandable future steps.
 Usually, it can be done by creating a project charter – a document consisting of important details, including project goals, the expected timeline, human resources, budget, bottlenecks, etc.

 Once the charter is ready and the main project objectives are outlined, the next step is to identify key project stakeholders.
 Even though the preliminary goals are established in the project initiation stage, they shouldn’t include the complex technical details as this is the task for stage two.

 This stage is a decisive factor for the project’s roadmap.
 Depending on the chosen software development methodology and project’s requirements, the development process is broken down into iterations.
 We usually use an agile software development strategy as it has clear pros:

 - No budgetary constraints to introducing new requirements